sandyavs/mealplanner-wiki/Repository-Management.md

 # Protected Branches and Permissions

 Protected branches in github have additional constraints on merging pull requests.
 By protecting a branch an administrator can enforce certain checks and balances.
-In Civic Tech Fredericton projects the development and master branches will be protected.
-Pull requests to the master branch will require at least one approver other than the requestor and the merge can only be done by an organization admin or a repository admin.
-In the developement branch pull requests will require a review before being merged.
+In Civic Tech Fredericton projects the `develop` and `v2` branches will be protected.
+Pull requests will require a review before being merged.
 There are no restrictions on feature branches.

 Pull requests in github offer the opportunity to create discussions about the request, the changes in it and even to comment directly on specific lines of code.
 A reviewer of a pull request should use these features to be sure they understand the changes or to raise concerns.